marnoux/autocomplete/README.md

 	* If no matching titles are found,  a fallback check will occur which matches books on the author name
 		* ![enter image description here](https://i.imgur.com/Twi3qzX.png)

+### Thank you for your time!
+I hope you had as much fun reviewing the project as I had coding it!